Connect with us

 ✔️Do take the initiative to plan it—but don’t plan the entire thing yourself.

-Whether you’re the honor attendant or a family member, it’s never a bad idea to get the bridal shower conversation going (and the earlier the better!).
+Whether you’re the honor attendant or a family member, it’s never a bad idea to get the bridal shower conversation going (and the earlier, the better!).
 But just because you’re game to coordinate and lead the charge doesn’t mean you have to take it all on yourself.
-Enlist the other members of the bridal party and even the families of the bride and her fiancé to give input and help out too.
+Enlist the other members of the bridal party, as well as the families of the bride and her fiancé, to give input and help out.
 The best way to go about it is to get everyone together and ask what each person wants to help with instead of assigning duties.
 Anyone who’s hosting should be included in the invitation as well.
 Do organize a theme or group activity, but don’t make the bride uncomfortable.

 Having a bridal shower theme or planning out a group activity will make the planning easier, and it’s a talking point to bring college friends and grandparents together.
 But before you start making plans to have a sex toy demonstration or take everyone bungee jumping, ask the bride if there’s anything they’d be uncomfortable with.
 If it turns out they’re anti-tradition and want to have a get-together that doesn’t include the classic games or gifts, then you should respect that and come up with something they’ll enjoy—even if it isn’t your thing.